Tooth Extraction (Having A Tooth Pulled) - WebMD

 • History of bacterial endocarditis

 Following an extraction, your dentist will send you home to recover.
 Recovery typically takes a few days.
-The following can help minimize discomfort, reduce the risk of infection, and speed recovery.
+The following can help minimize discomfort, lower the risk for infection, and speed recovery.

 • Take painkillers as prescribed.